ether/ep_desktop_notifications/README.md

 Get notifications on your desktop when someone sends a chat message to your pad.

-# HOW TO USE (tm)
+# How to use
-* When you open a pad a message it will pop up asking you approve Desktop notifications To Disable: Click Settings -> Untick Show Desktop Notifications
+When you open a pad a message it will pop up asking you approve Desktop notifications

+# Disabling / Enabling
+To Disable: Click Settings -> Untick Show Desktop Notifications

 # License